OptionalRule/optionalrule.github.io/_posts/2021-12-17-wotc-errata-debate.md

 category: Analysis
 author: Scott Turnbull
 tags: []
-summary: My take on the recent Wizards of the Coast Dungeons and Dragons 5e errata.
+description: My take on the recent Wizards of the Coast Dungeons and Dragons 5e errata.
 description: My take on teh recent Wizards of the Cost Dungeons and Dragons 5e errata.
 ---